-The Hon.
-Paula Ann Cox, CBE JP, is a Bermudian politician and former Premier of Bermuda.
-Cox was first elected to the Bermuda Parliament in 1996.
-She has had varied experience in Government, having held a number of Cabinet portfolios.
-In November 1998, she was appointed as the first PLP Minister of Labour, Home Affairs and Public Safety.
-She has served as Minister of Education and Development, Attorney General and Minister of Education and Development and assumed the Ministry of Finance portfolio in January 2004.
-While the Minister of Labour, Home Affairs and Public Safety, Cox was judged as the most effective politician in the Best of Bermuda Gold Awards for 2001.
-This accolade was repeated in 2003 when she was the Minister of Education and Development and again in 2006 in her capacity as Minister of Finance.
+Paula Cox is a Bermudian politician and former Premier of Bermuda.
+She was the leader of the Bermuda Progressive Labour Party (PLP) from October 2010 to December 2012.
+Cox was first elected to Parliament as a Devonshire North MP in 1996.
+She has had varied experience in Government having held a number of portfolios.
+She has served in a number of Cabinet portfolios.
+Under the premiership of the Honourable Jennifer Smith, Cox was appointed as the first PLP Minister of Labour, Home Affairs and Public Safety.
+While in the role, she was named in the Bermudians' Best of Bermuda Gold annual listing as the most effective politician for 2001.
+She was later appointed Minister of Education and Development, Attorney-General, Minister of Education, and Minister of Finance.